AdaCore/gnatstudio/docs/users_guide/vcs.rst

   you must have the :program:`patch` and :program:`diff` tools that usually come with Subversion.

 By default, GPS uses "Auto" for a VCS.
-You can configured this through the :ref:`The_Preferences_Dialog`.
+You can configure this through the :ref:`The_Preferences_Dialog`.

 You can also add support for other version control systems or modify one of